 Other than that, here are a few things we are leaving behind:

 30 cent McDonald’s ice cream cones (17 cents US, Linda would live on these if I let her), Crocodile Dundee (I think I saw him in Cairns), those crazy leather bushman hats that all of the Euros love to wear, 19 year old English backpackers living on baked beans and toast (they really eat that for breakie), and Men at Work (the Aussies really do play it all the time on the radio).

 So as I said before you are all welcome to come and visit us before we return.
-Keep the e-mail updates coming and we will see you in less that 4 months (ugh!).
+Keep the e-mail updates coming and we will see you in less than 4 months (ugh!).
 We are also not looking forward to finding work.
 Mike still doesn’t know what he wants to be when he grows up (I think Doctor, Lawyer or Fireman is out of the question now).